prasannavl/knowledge/tech/cloud/kubernetes.md

 - Need to use [`Kured`](https://github.com/weaveworks/kured) for node maintenance.
 - Well controlled cost structure.
 - [`aks-engine`](https://github.com/Azure/aks-engine) can be used for manually controlled Kubernetes master.
+- `ACI` as an extension of AKS through virtual nodes for burst scaling is quite useful.

 ### AWS EKS